-And I know there are programs out there relating to Fetal Alcohol Syndrome, but certainly not enough, right from people who have it now and people -- women who are still getting pregnant and still consuming alcohol, just without that basic knowledge that it's -- you

-1 know, that it will affect your baby, your child, and it 2 will affect them for the rest of their lives, that there is 3 no you know, something that they can't just overcome.
-4 And I think that information and basic life skills like 5 that really aren't they aren't known.
-6 One night, sharing my own story, I grew up - 7 - in the beginning, my parents were alcoholics and my 8 father was quite abusive to my mom.
-And I didn't know that 9 he was abusive.
+And I know there are programs out there relating to Fetal Alcohol Syndrome, but certainly not enough, right from people who have it now and people -- women who are still getting pregnant and still consuming alcohol, just without that basic knowledge that it's -- you know, that it will affect your baby, your child, and it 1 2 will affect them for the rest of their lives, that there is no -- you know, something that they can't just overcome.
+3 And I think that information and basic life skills like 4 5 that really aren't -- they aren't known.
+One night, sharing my own story, I grew up -6 - in the beginning, my parents were alcoholics and my 7 father was quite abusive to my mom.
+And I didn't know that 8 9 he was abusive.
 It was just how my family was.
-My dad 10 beat up my mom and she took it, never said anything, got 11 back up and took it again.
-And there was lots of anger and 12 fights.
-13 And because I was the youngest of five, I 14 had three older brothers so I knew how to fight because we 15 grew up in this town where we were mostly the only 16 Indigenous people, especially in our neighbourhood.
-All- 17 17 18 Indigenous people, especially in our neighbourhood.
-All- Indigenous people, especially in our neighbourhood.
-All-White community, White school, and it was really racist.
-18 Indigenous people, especially in our neighbourhood.
-All-White community, White school, and it was really racist.
-And because of my brothers I knew how to defend myself, so 18 19 Indigenous people, especially in our neighbourhood.
-All-White community, White school, and it was really racist.
-And because of my brothers I knew how to defend myself, so I was really tough.
+My dad beat up my mom and she took it, never said anything, got 10 11 back up and took it again.
+And there was lots of anger and fights.
+12 And because I was the youngest of five, I 13 14 had three older brothers so I knew how to fight because we grew up in this town where we were mostly the only 15 Indigenous people, especially in our neighbourhood.
+All-16 White community, White school, and it was really racist.
+17 And because of my brothers I knew how to defend myself, so 18 I was really tough.
 I thought I was tough anyways.
-18 19 20 Indigenous people, especially in our neighbourhood.
-All-White community, White school, and it was really racist.
-And because of my brothers I knew how to defend myself, so I was really tough.
-I thought I was tough anyways.
-And I remember thinking, why doesn't my mom 18 19 20 21 Indigenous people, especially in our neighbourhood.
-All- White community, White school, and it was really racist.
-And because of my brothers I knew how to defend myself, so I was really tough.
-I thought I was tough anyways.
-And I remember thinking, why doesn't my mom fight back?
+19 And I remember thinking, why doesn't my mom 20 fight back?
 Like, just fight back.
-And so I swore I would ever be like my mom.
+And so I swore I would 21 never be like my mom and let a man treat me that way or 22 23 talk to me that way or beat me.
+Because it wasn't just the 24 fighting, it was how he spoke to her, and I'll never, ever, 25 ever be like my mom.